 Fellows earn credit for University Honors as follows:

-- 3 honors coursework credits for HONR:3220 Honors Writing Fellows: Writing Theory & Practice
+- 3 honors experiential coursework credits for HONR:3220 Honors Writing Fellows: Writing Theory & Practice

-Fellows can receive a maximum of 6 s.h. of experiential learning credit.
+Fellows can receive a maximum of 9 s.h. of experiential learning credit, 3 hours from HONR:3220 followed by up to 6 hours from serving as a writing fellow.